tkphd/pfhub-bm1-variations/README.md

 decomposition) using Steppyngstounes and a semi-implicit spectral solver, with variations on the initial condition.

-* **orig** is the "original" IC, not periodic at all
+* **ori** is the "original" IC, not periodic at all
-* **peri** is a purely periodic IC, with coefficients as close to the original as could be managed
+* **per** is a purely periodic IC, with coefficients as close to the original as could be managed
-* **zany** is close to periodic, but not, to ward off simple periodic pattern formation
+* **hat** is the original IC everywhere except a zone within $w$ of the boundary, where $c$ smoothly steps to ½.

 The coefficients are explored in `initial_conditions.py`.
+Some discussion and comparison of the initial conditions is in the `slides` folder.

 ## Discretization

 > Thanks to Nana Ofori-Opoku (McMaster University) for fruitful
-> exposition of the nuances of the spectral method for Cahn-Hilliard.
+> exposition of the spectral method for Cahn-Hilliard.

 Broadly, the Cahn-Hilliard equation of motion is